Buddleja davidii Cultivars and Hybrids

 Carminea Lilac-pink Irish cultivar.

-Charming Lilac Pink Also there is a Pink Charming in the USA, possibly leading to a confusion with Pink Delight.
+Charming Lilac Pink American cultivar before from circa 1938.
+Also sometimes called Pink Charming, possibly leading to a confusion with Pink Delight.

 CHRYSALIS™ Purple